 I consider them the Forex trading difficulties of my last trip (i.e. how I screwed up last time).

 Damaged people are dangerous.
 They know they can survive.

 Some of those things are very obvious and may not directly impact my trading…I know.
 However, I’m an absolute believer in the fact that the way you do one thing is the way you do everything.
 If I want more success in trading, I must display the traits of success in all other areas.

-You can see this article as a to-do list for me 🙂 But I hope you’ll get inspiration from it, and understand that whatever level of trading you’re at, you still got a lot to work on.
+You can see this article as a to-do list for me 🙂 But I hope you’ll get inspiration from it, and understand that whatever level of trading you’re at, there are still Forex trading difficulties.
+You still got a lot to work on!

 #1: Get Clear On A Style Of Trading

 I’ve been reflecting a bit on that topic and I basically have two choices while I travel and trade:

 Disadvantage: Difficult while traveling (need a solid routine)